GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/how-reports-are-generated/index.md

 ### Aggregation Service

 The [Aggregation Service](/docs/privacy-sandbox/aggregation-service/) is responsible for processing aggregatable reports to generate a summary report.
-Aggregatable reports are encrypted and can only be read by the Aggregation Service, which runs on a trusted execution environment (TEE).
+Aggregatable reports are encrypted and can only be read by the Aggregation Service, which runs in a trusted execution environment (TEE).

-The Aggregation Service requests decryption keys from the [coordinator](/docs/privacy-sandbox/aggregation-service/#coordinator ) to decrypt and aggregate the data.
+The Aggregation Service requests decryption keys from the [coordinator](/docs/privacy-sandbox/aggregation-service/#coordinator) to decrypt and aggregate the data.
 Once decrypted and aggregated, the results are noised to preserve privacy and returned as a summary report.

 Practitioners can generate aggregatable cleartext reports to [test the Aggregation Service locally](https://github.com/google/trusted-execution-aggregation-service#set-up-local-testing).
 Or, you can [test with encrypted reports on AWS with Nitro Enclaves](https://github.com/google/trusted-execution-aggregation-service/#test-on-aws-with-support-for-encrypted-reports).

+## Next steps